Manipulative anime characters often have what it takes to be among the most hated characters in anime fandom.

 While Obito Uchiha manipulated Nagato for his own purposes, what he didn't realize was that someone was pulling his own strings.

 The legendary Madara Uchiha set Obito down a path that he himself paved, and Obito foolishly went along because he was easily tainted after his emotional devastation by the death of his love interest, Rin.

 Unbeknownst to Obito, it was Madara's plan all along!
-Everything was a stage prepared with Rin, Kakashi, and Obito as the actors in this tragic story.
+Everything was a stage prepared with Rin, Kakashi, and Obito as the actors in this tragedy.

 16. Black Zetsu (Naruto Shippuden)